The Wild Goose on the Wing

-The Wild Goose on the Wing (Chinese: 雁兒在林梢; pinyin: Yàn'er zài línshāo) is a Taiwanese film, released in 1979 by Super Star (H.K.)
-Motion Picture Company (巨星(香港)影業公司), with spoken dialogues in Mandarin.
-It stars Brigitte Lin, Chin Han, Tse Ling-ling, and Ma Yung-lin (馬永霖).
-It was produced by Chiung Yao, who wrote the novel of the same Chinese name.
-The adapted screenplay was by Qiao Ye (喬野) and the film was directed by Lily Liu (劉立立).
+The Wild Goose on the Wing (Chinese: 雁兒在林梢; pinyin: Yàn'er zài línshāo) is a 1979 Taiwanese romantic drama film directed by Lili Liu and written by Yeh Chao.
+It was released by Super Star (H.K.)
+Motion Picture Company, with spoken dialogues in Mandarin.
+It stars Brigitte Lin, Chin Han, Tse Ling-ling, and Ma Yung-lin.

+The Wild Goose on the Wing was produced by Chiung Yao, who wrote the novel of the same name.
+Chiung's publisher husband, Ping Hsin-tao, was an executive producer on the film.